Children's Services Practice Notes — Return to homepage

 • What needs to happen? (safety plans and next steps)

 This structure balances concerns with strengths, ensuring families are recognized not only for their challenges but also for their resilience and capacity for change.
-For more on three-column mapping, click here.
+For more on three-column mapping, see Enhancing Child Welfare Visits Through Safety Organized Practice Tools.

 Harm and Worry Statements

 Provisional harm and worry statements are developed during Screening and Response to help families, children, and networks understand concerns in concrete terms.
-They are called "provisional" because the information that's been reported has not been confirmed through a CPS assessment yet.
-These statements identify the caretaker, the negative behavior they are exhibiting, and the impact or likely impact of the behavior on the child.
-Harm statements summarize a report of an impact that has occurred on a child.
-Worry statements focus on the future (i.e., what the agency is worried will happen to the child if nothing changes).
-Here is an example:
+They are "provisional" because the information reported has not yet been confirmed through a CPS assessment.
+Harm statements summarize a reported impact that has already occurred on a child; worry statements focus on what the agency fears will happen if nothing changes.
+For example:

 Safety Plans

 Safety plans are written as observable, measurable actions adults will take to ensure children's ongoing safety.
-Action steps in safety plans go beyond intentions; they are commitments that can be demonstrated and monitored over time.
+Action steps go beyond intentions — they are commitments that can be demonstrated and monitored over time.
+For example, rather than a vague commitment:

-For example, "Ms. Smith will make sure Betty is safe" is a vague action step/commitment.
-A more concrete commitment might be: "Betty will always be cared for by a safe adult-such as her mother, grandmother, or neighbor-who will stay with her overnight and make sure she has meals and supervision."
+"Betty will always be cared for by a safe adult — such as her mother, grandmother, or neighbor — who will stay with her overnight and make sure she has meals and supervision."

-• Capacity - "On a scale from 0 to 10, where 0 means 'I can't transport/pickup Betty to/from childcare', and 10 means 'I have no barriers to getting Betty to/from childcare', where are you?"
+• Capacity: "On a scale from 0 to 10, where 0 means you can't transport Betty to childcare and 10 means you have no barriers, where are you?"

-• Confidence - "On a scale from 0 to 10, where 0 means you are not confident at all that this plan will work and 10 means you are totally confident, where are you?"
+• Confidence: "On a scale from 0 to 10, where 0 means you are not at all confident this plan will work and 10 means you are totally confident, where are you?"

 Building Safety Networks

 A strong safety plan cannot rely on child welfare alone.
-SOP prioritizes creating a safety network-extended family, friends, and community members who support the family and help monitor safety.
+SOP prioritizes creating a safety network — extended family, friends, and community members who support the family and help monitor safety.
 These networks make safety plans sustainable long after child welfare involvement ends.
-Here is an example:

-If the family is having difficulty identifying people in their safety network, use a visual tool such as a Circles of Safety and Support diagram to help identify who is in the family's inner circle, middle circle, and outer circles of support.
-Ask prompting questions such as:
+If a family has difficulty identifying people in their network, use a visual tool such as a Circles of Safety and Support diagram and ask prompting questions:

-• Inner - Who are the first people you call when you are in need?
+• Inner circle: Who are the first people you call when you are in need?

-• Middle - Who supports you a little?
+• Middle circle: Who supports you a little?

-• Outer - Who have you not reached out to?
+• Outer circle: Who have you not reached out to?
 What would it take to move them to your inner circle of support?

-Building and using safety networks reduces isolation and spreads responsibility for safety across a natural support system.
-To learn more, click on Using Circles of Safety and Support to Create Safety Networks with Families.
+To learn more, see Using Circles of Safety and Support to Create Safety Networks with Families.

 Solution-Focused Practice

-It is easy to focus on problems.
-Usually, we are involved with families because a problem was identified and a report was made.
-SOP encourages solution-focused practice to increase opportunities for solutions; it invites people to think about the way they resolve problems.
+SOP encourages solution-focused practice to increase opportunities for solutions — it invites people to think about the ways they resolve problems rather than dwelling on them.
 When child welfare staff use solution-focused questions with families, they empower the family, not the problem.
 These questions uncover times when problems were managed differently (exceptions) and concentrate on strengths and solutions that the family identifies.
-This helps families envision and build their own solutions.
-For more on solution-focused questions, click here.
+For more, see Solution-Focused Questions in Child Welfare Practice.

 Tools Engaging Children

 Children's voices matter.
-SOP includes the following age-appropriate tools to ensure children understand what is happening and can contribute to the planning process.
+SOP includes age-appropriate tools to ensure children understand what is happening and can contribute to the planning process:

 • Three Houses.
 This tool helps workers engage with a child or youth during a CPS assessment and safety planning.
 There is a House of Worries, a House of Good Things, and a House of Hopes and Dreams.
-Let the child decide where to start.
-For example, ask them to draw, write, and/or describe what good things are happening in their home.
-Use one sheet of paper per house.
-For more on the Three Houses tool, click here.
+Children can draw, write, or describe what belongs in each house.
+For more, see Using the Three Houses Tool.

 Conclusion